Uni Hishio: Sea Urchin Sauce from Wakasa, Fukui

-In fact, it is said that, in the Nara period (奈良時代: 710 to 794), the lord presented seafood caught in the district, such as salt, fish, and seaweed, to the imperial court of Japan.
+and in the Nara period (奈良時代: 710 to 794), the lord presented such things as salt, fish, and seaweed to the imperial court of Japan.

-The local specialty sea urchin sauce is called “Uni-Hishio (雲丹醤)”, which is made from salted sea urchin roe that has been fermented and aged.
+The local specialty sauce is this Uni Hishio (雲丹醤), made from sea urchin roe salted, fermented, and aged.

-Specifically, based on the label on the glass bottle, the main ingredients in the Unihishio sauce are sea urchin, sugar, salt, onion, amino acids, spices, and paprika pigment.
+Specifically, the ingredients used in Unihishio are sea urchin, sugar, salt, onion, seasoning (amino acid), polysaccharide thickener, spice, and paprika pigment.

-Incidentally, the Japanese sauce has 78 kcal per 100g and contains 4.3 grams of salt equivalents.
+Based on the label, this sea urchin sauce has 78 kcal per 100 grams and contains 4.3 g salt equivalents.

-The Uni-Hishio sea urchin sauce is thick in consistency and has a golden brown hue that comes from its main ingredient sea urchin eggs.
+The Uni Hishio sauce is thick in consistency with a golden brown color from its main ingredient, sea urchin roe.

-The fermentation and aging process imparts a depth of flavor and distinctive umami to the sea urchin sauce, making it a mellow, delicious Uni sauce.
+The fermentation and aging process gives a depth of flavor and distinctive umami to the sauce, making it a mellow, delicious Uni sauce.

-Actually, this was the first time I tried the Uni-Hishio sauce, and this time, I tasted it with fresh vegetables, Sashimi fresh raw fish slices, and plain white rice.
+As for me, this time, I tasted it with fresh vegetables, Sashimi raw fish slices, and plain white rice.

 Instead of Soy Sauce

-Instead of soy sauce, I enjoyed Sashimi slices dipping in the thick ocher sea urchin sauce.
-As the leaflet says, this usage was very nice.
+Instead of soy sauce, I enjoyed Sashimi slices with the thick ocher sea urchin sauce, and I was satisfied.

 As a Dip with Mayonnaise

 Fresh vegetable sticks are one of the best matches with the sea urchin sauce.
-Especially, the dip of Unihishio sauce and mayonnaise is perfect for them.
+A dip of Unihishio and mayo is perfect for them.

 With Bland or Light-Tasting Foods

-By drizzling some Uni-Hishio on plain white rice and eating them together, I found this sea urchin sauce works particularly well with bland or light-tasting foods.
+By drizzling some Uni Hishio on a warm bowl of white rice, I found this sea urchin sauce works well with bland or light-tasting foods.